April 18, 2026

 As you decide what type of pop-up to use, consider the benefits and drawbacks of each:

 Banners allow you to promote opt-ins in a static bar at the top or bottom of the page.
 These small bars remain in place as the visitor scrolls, making them an effective way to convey important information.
-While eCommerce sites often use banners to communicate free shipping information, you can also use them to promote your SMS communication.
+While ecommerce sites often use banners to communicate free shipping information, you can also use them to promote your SMS communication.

 These boxes appear in the center of the screen, commanding your visitors’ attention.
 Visitors must close lightboxes to continue browsing the site, making them more intrusive than other types of pop-ups.
 When used tactfully, they can grow your list effectively.